ruby/ruby/doc/yjit/yjit.md

 - `--yjit`: enable YJIT (disabled by default)
 - `--yjit-call-threshold=N`: number of calls after which YJIT begins to compile a function (default 30)
-- `--yjit-exec-mem-size=N`: size of the executable memory block to allocate, in MiB (default 128 MiB)
+- `--yjit-exec-mem-size=N`: size of the executable memory block to allocate, in MiB (default 64 MiB)
-- `--yjit-stats`: produce statistics after the execution of a program
+- `--yjit-stats`: print statistics after the execution of a program (incurs a run-time cost)
 - `--yjit-trace-exits`: produce a Marshal dump of backtraces from specific exits.
-Automatically enables `--yjit-stats` (must configure and build with `--enable-yjit=stats` to use this)
+Automatically enables `--yjit-stats`
-- `--yjit-max-versions=N`: maximum number of versions to generate per basic block (default 4)
-- `--yjit-greedy-versioning`: greedy versioning mode (disabled by default, may increase code size)

 Note that there is also an environment variable `RUBY_YJIT_ENABLE` which can be used to enable YJIT.
 This can be useful for some deployment scripts where specifying an extra command-line option to Ruby is not practical.